 I know that time is often in short supply these days, so I decided to focus on reviewing products from the most famous line of robot vacuums.
 Specifically, I wanted to compare Roomba models and see which of them are a good choice for most modern living environments.

-I tested five products and found the Roomba i7+ to be the best Roomba for average households.
+The Roomba i7+ was found to be the best Roomba for average households in our review.

 I like the Roomba i7+ because it offers the best balance of price and performance for average households.
 It’s not the most powerful model iRobot sells, but the truth is that most people don’t need the most powerful model, either.